 Hardware device type which hosts a Merbon Runtime.
 Different platforms have different computing performance, number and types of communication ports, and other properties.
 Currently used platforms are e.g. ARM Cortex M4 (mark320), i.MX/6 (markMX) or Windows 10 (Merbon RT).

 Programmable Logic Controller, today also known as PAC (Programmable Application Controller).
 A hardware or software device in which a program build is uploaded, and which executes the code.
-Domat supplies PLCs based on different hardware platforms, and therefore with different processing power, different I/O ports etc. PLCs in the Domat product range are e.g. markMX, or mark320.Port Monitor
+Domat supplies PLCs based on different hardware platforms, and therefore with different processing power, different I/O ports etc. PLCs in the Domat product range are e.g. markMX.3, or mark320LX.

 Function which shows the contents of serial communication between a PLC serial port, and a 3rd party device, such as room controller, frequency converter or energy meter.
 It is used for debugging and diagnostics, because the request for data and the answer from the device can be parsed and compared with the expected functionality according to the respective communication protocol description.